Best of Borneo

 Important information

-1. Please provide passport details at time of booking, as these are essential for booking services on this trip.
+1. Please provide passport details at the time of booking, as these are essential for booking services on this trip.

 What to bring/pack

 What you need to bring will vary according to when you are travelling.
 Generally speaking, we recommend you pack as lightly as possible and make sure that you are able to carry and lift your own luggage, and walk with it for short distances.
-As well as your underwear, toothbrush and other items you always need to pack for travel, below are some items that you specifically need for this trip., LAUNDRY- there will be limited laundry facilities on this trip.
-We recommend you take a few set of clothes to wear for times when you don’t have access to a laundry.
+As well as your underwear, toothbrush and other items you always need to pack for travel, below are some items that you specifically need for this trip., LUGGAGE LIMIT - The maximum luggage allowance for the internal flight is 20kg (checked in baggage) and 7kg (hand luggage) maximum, Intrepid won't cover the cost of luggage that exceeds this weight.

 LOCAL DRESS

 Malaysia is a liberal Muslim country, and many Malaysian women do not wear headscarves.
 However, Malaysia is very conservative when compared with standards you may be accustomed to at home, and you should dress accordingly.
-As a general guideline, shoulders, cleavage and knees should be covered when travelling in Borneo except when on the beach.
+As a general guideline, shoulders, cleavage and knees should be covered when traveling in Borneo except when on the beach.
 Wearing skimpy clothing is considered disrespectful to local culture at many of the small local communities we visit.

 ESSENTIALS